Ethel Carrick

 Carrick (1872–1952) was a truly transnational artist who was born in Britain and lived and worked primarily in France and Australia.
 She was one of the first post-impressionist artists to exhibit in Australia, and yet her significant artistic contributions and amazing life story are not known to a wide audience.

 Deborah Hart, Head Curator, Australian Art, passionately guides the reader through an absorbing, thorough and richly visual exploration of Ethel’s life and art.
-Supported by seven focus essays, expert contributors cover such diverse topics as her affectionate and iconic portrayals of Manly Beach and the modern surfer girl, her North African travels, and her remarkable artistic records and philanthropy during World War II.
+This is supported by seven focus essays from Rebecca Blake, Angela Goddard, Emma Kindred, Jenny McFarlane, Denise Mimmocchi, and Juliette Peers, which cover such diverse topics as Carrick’s affectionate and iconic portrayals of Manly Beach and the modern surfer girl, her North African travels, and her remarkable artistic records and philanthropy during World War II.

 This publication includes new research illuminating an artist who has been too long overshadowed.

-Bursting with the vibrant colour that so characterises her work, this gorgeous volume is designed with Carrickesque modernity.
+This stunning volume features a modern design and bursts with colour, complementing Carrick's oeuvre.
 The inclusion of very generously illustrated large reproductions and details of paintings allow the reader to appreciate their stunning detail to full effect.

 PUBLISHING DECEMBER 2024